mrekin/xmlToElastic/README.md

 # xmlToElastic

-Simple batch tool to load set of xml files to Elasticsearch. xmlToElastic uses **JSON** library to convert xml to json and **elasticsearch-rest-high-level-client** to load result to Elastic.
+Simple batch tool to load set of .xml files to Elasticsearch. xmlToElastic uses **JSON** library to convert xml to json and **elasticsearch-rest-high-level-client** to load result to Elastic.

 Download *fat* jar, run it.